Boundedness of hyperbolic varieties: A non-Archimedean Kobayashi pseudo-metric for constant -analytic varieties

 \subsection{Motivation for definition}

 Before we begin, we give some motivation for our definition.
 On a connected complex space, the classical Kobayashi pseudo-metric is defined as the infimum of the Poincar\'e metric over all sets of open unit disks connecting distinct points.
-From our perspective, there are four key points in this definition:~the choice of test objects (the open unit disk), the choice of metric on the test objects (the Poincar\'e metric), the choice of morphisms from the test objects (holomorphic maps), and finally, the choice of chains connecting distinct points.
-In this setting, most of these choices are the natural ones, and the latter statement should be thought of as a commentary on the simplicity of the local structure of a complex space.
+From our perspective, there are four key points in this definition: \begin{enumerate} \item the choice of test objects (the open unit disk), \item the choice of metric on the test objects (the Poincar\'e metric), \item the choice of morphisms from the test objects (holomorphic maps), and \item the choice of chains connecting distinct points. \end{enumerate} In this setting, most of these choices are the natural ones; this statement should be thought of as a commentary on the simplicity of the local structure of a complex space.

-In the non-Archimedean setting, each of the aspects mentioned above requires care due to the complexity of the local structure of a Berkovich $K$-analytic space.
-For our test objects, we use a new class of basic tubes (cf.~\autoref{defn:reduciblealgebraictube}).
-Using basic tubes will allow us to define the pseudo-metric on \textit{every} point of $X_K^{\an}$.
+In the non-Archimedean setting, each of the aspects mentioned above requires care due to the complexity of the local structure of a $K$-analytic space.
+We refer the reader to \autoref{rem:choiceinvolved} for further discussion on this topic.

+For our test objects, we will use connected $K$-affinoids on constant $K$-analytic varieties.
+Using connected $K$-affinoids will allow us to define the pseudo-metric on \textit{every} point of $X_K^{\an}$.
 We pause to remind the reader that $X_K^{\an}$ contains the $K$-points of $X_K$ and additional points corresponding to valuations on residue fields of non-closed points on $X_K$.

-As for the metric on a basic tube, we will use the Escassut metric as described in Section \ref{sec:metrizability}.
-The main technical input comes in defining the types of morphisms we consider from basic tubes.
-We construct and study these morphisms in Subsection \ref{subsec:morhpisms}, and briefly, the morphisms we consider satisfy useful properties related to the reduction map and are also pointed (i.e., morphisms sending specified points to specified points).
-We provide several, natural classes of examples of such morphisms to illustrate the the conditions we impose are not restrictive.
+As for the metric on a connected $K$-affinoid, we will use the inner metric described in \autoref{coro:basictubemetrizable}.

+Roughly speaking, the types of morphisms we consider from connected $K$-affinoids to $X_K^{\an}$ are $K$-analytic morphisms which are pointed at birational points (\autoref{defn:birational}) and can be extended to a global $K$-analytic map.
+We define and study these morphisms in Subsection \ref{subsec:morhpisms}.

+The final input is the choice of chains connecting distinct points in $X_K^{\an}$, and for this construction, we take motivation from work of Demailly, Lempert, and Shiffman \cite{DemaillyLempertShiffman:AlgebraicApproximations}.
+In this work, the authors showed that one can use algebraic approximation to instead define the classical Kobayashi pseudo-metric on a complex quasi-projective variety via consideration of chains of algebraic curves which are not necessarily smooth or irreducible.